 Public Housing Properties:

-The resident shall pay a security deposit at the time of leasing, or, with the permission of CCHA, shall be permitted to pay part of the security deposit at leasing and the remainder over the first six months of tenancy as a charge in addition to the rent.
+The resident shall pay a security deposit at the time of leasing, or, with the permission of HACC, shall be permitted to pay part of the security deposit at leasing and the remainder over the first six months of tenancy as a charge in addition to the rent.

 The security deposit for new Elderly or Disabled families shall be the greater of $100 or one month’s rent.